 Abney is a life-long volunteer and very active in her community, serving on the Clay County Museum Board, as Chair of Clay County Workforce Development, Vice President of the Upper Cumberland TSCPA in 2019 and President in 2020, and Secretary of the Clay County Educational Foundation which supports the Clay County Imagination Library, as well as Chair of the Clay County Democratic Party.

-Abney’s platform centers on stabilizing rural hospitals, bringing in 21st century jobs, and properly funding Tennessee public schools:
+Abney’s platform centers on re-opening and stabilizing rural hospitals, bringing in better paying 21st-century jobs, and fully funding Tennessee public schools.

-With one stable hospital in the five-county district, it is clear that Medicaid expansion is vital to the health of District 38.
-“We must expand healthcare coverage to our district where thousands of our neighbors will qualify, many quality jobs will be created, and we can keep our health centers open.”
+With one stable hospital in this five-county district, it is clear that Medicaid expansion is vital to the health of District 38.
+“We must expand healthcare coverage to our district where thousands of our neighbors will qualify, many quality jobs will be created, and we can keep our health facilities open.”
 Also, Abney is adamant that Rennova Health should be forced to forfeit the deed to their hospitals for the well-being of the rural Tennessee community.
-Rennova has been accused of robbing their employees of retirement funds, owing millions in taxes, and is holding Jamestown Regional Medical Center hostage.
-Abney will hold Rennova Health accountable, get Jamestown Regional reopened and Big South Fork Regional stabilized.
-Abney was instrumental in forcing the sale of Cumberland River Hospital in Celina, and is proud that they were reopened, until recently when they have again closed.
+Rennova has been accused of robbing their employees of retirement funds, owing millions in taxes, and is currently holding Jamestown Regional Medical Center hostage.
+Abney will hold Rennova Health accountable, get Jamestown Regional reopened, and Big South Fork Regional stabilized.
+Abney was instrumental in forcing the sale of Cumberland River Hospital in Celina and is proud that they were reopened, until recently when they have again closed.
 She knows that funding is vital.
 Abney will fight for Medicaid expansion to ensure that rural hospitals will be paid and our neighbors can have access to local, affordable, quality healthcare.

-Now that companies and folks are dealing with COVID-19, many are seeing the value in working from home.
-The broadband in this district is superb and can allow folks to work remotely at good paying jobs.
-Incentivizing companies to use remote labor and alternative work spaces will allow rural citizens to get those jobs.
+Now that companies and folks are dealing with COVID-19, many are seeing the value of working from home.
+The broadband in this district is superb and can allow folks to work remotely at good-paying jobs.
+Incentivizing companies to use remote labor and alternative workspaces will allow rural citizens to get those jobs.
 Instead of having to travel outside the district, many can work from home.
 It will save taxpayer dollars on road maintenance and give folks a chance to spend more time at home growing their own local economies.
 Another big job creator will be passing medical marijuana legislation, a lucrative cash crop for this agricultural district.
-“With the unemployment rate the highest it has been since the Great Depression, we need a state representative that is educated and experienced with our economy.
+“With the unemployment rate the highest it has been this summer since the Great Depression, we need a state representative that is educated and experienced with our agriculture economy and small businesses.
 Our current representative has proven for 10 years that he cannot lower our poverty rate in this district with better jobs or investment in our people, so it is time to let someone else take over, especially in our current state with COVID-19.”
 Making sure that small farms are first in line with the Tennessee state budget will be a top priority for Abney.

 It is time for a change in this seat.
-The current office holder has held the seat for a decade, providing very little to this community.
-The poverty rate has consistently climbed to a collective rate of 30%, up 9% since our current politician took office.
-“This district needs a State Representative who will show up for us, not just for a photo-op.”
-Abney said.
+The current officeholder has held the seat for a decade, providing very little to this community.
+The poverty rate has consistently climbed to a collective rate that is almost double the state average since our current politician took office.
+“This district needs a State Representative who will show up for us, not just for a photo-op,” Abney said.
 “As your next State Representative, I will never stop fighting for this district.
-We are the heart and soul of this state.
-We deserve more than what we have, and it is time someone went to Nashville and fought for all of us, not just a handful of his wealthy buddies.”
+Rural Tennesseans are the heart and soul of this state, and we deserve more than what we have been getting.
+It is time someone went to Nashville and fought for all of us, not just a handful of his wealthy buddies.”
 The incumbent has never released a statement on the closure of the hospitals in District 38.